Avelous/Canto-x-Se-2/README.md

 - ✅ **Contract Component**: Edit and test Solidity smart contracts on your frontend.
 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
-- 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.
+- 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Canto network.
 - 📜 **Interact with all the Canto contracts through one page locally**
 - 🧱 **Custom hooks / components / util function like fetching price from readstone**